-Owner Speaks Out After Video Shows Him Driving With Dog On Leash Beside Car
+‘I Love My Dog’: Owner Speaks Out After Video Shows Him Driving With Pet On Leash Beside Car

 The woman who recorded the video also spoke with CBS 2 but asked not be identified.

 “He was very defensive, and I was willing to talk to him and say, ‘I have a German Shepherd, too.
-This is not ok for their hips.’
+This is not OK for their hips.’
 This looked horrific, but he was unwilling to talk about it with me,” she said.

 Benitez interviewed with police, and they checked Dexter out and determined there wasn’t enough evidence to remove him from the 69-year-old’s home.